misiektoja/lol_monitor/docs/configuration.md

 Alerts are sent as an embed built from `WEBHOOK_TEMPLATE`, which supports the `title`, `description`, `version`, `image_url`, `fields`, `fields_str`, `color`, `timestamp`, `username` and `avatar_url` placeholders.
 Mentions are disabled on every message the tool sends, whatever the template says.

+`image_url` holds the champion icon on the alerts that name a champion, the in-game announcement and the finished match summary, taken from the Data Dragon release the run read its champion names from.
+The default template shows it as the embed thumbnail.
+Alerts with no champion leave it empty and the thumbnail is dropped rather than sent blank.

 `WEBHOOK_TRANSFORMS` applies string methods to those values before the payload is built:

 ```python